 - Facet joint symptoms may also mimic the pain of a disc herniation

 Pain from the facet joints can feel like a dull ache in the lower back, directly over the spine, and this can spread to the buttocks.
 In the neck it can be felt in the shoulders and back of the skull.

 A denervation is a commonly used procedure, carried out under local anaesthetic, that permanently stops a nerve transmitting pain.
 The nerve is blocked by heating it with an electrical current from a special device called a radiofrequency machine.

 While the nerve is blocked in this procedure and the relief gained can last for some time, you should be aware that the re-growth of nerves is possible.

 How can I access facet denervation as a self-pay patient?

-If you’re thinking of funding your own treatment, ask us for a quotation by completing our online form or by calling our Private Patient Team on 01580 363158.
-Our price promise will give you a guaranteed fixed cost, so there are no hidden surprises.
+If you’re thinking of funding your own treatment, ask us for a quotation by completing our online form or by contacting our Private Patient Team via Livechat or on 01580 363158.